Judith Clurman, Conductor

 — Elisabeth Von Trapp

-As an educator, Judith was Director of Choral Activities at The Juilliard School from 1989-2007 where she created and conducted the Juilliard Choral Union and taught conducting and vocal chamber music.
-She has served as a visiting artist/teacher at University of Cambridge, Curtis Institute of Music, Harvard University, Princeton University, the Janacek Academy, and Israel’s Zimriya Festival at Hebrew University, and was the vocal specialist at the National Endowment for the Arts/Columbia University Institute of Classical Music.
-She currently teaches voice and ensemble voice at the Manhattan School of Music.
+As an educator, Judith was Director of Choral Activities at The Juilliard School from 1989-2007, where she created and conducted the Juilliard Choral Union and taught conducting and vocal chamber music.
+She has served as a visiting artist/teacher at University of Cambridge, Curtis Institute of Music, Harvard University, Princeton University, the Janacek Academy, and Israel’s Zimriya Festival at Hebrew University.
+She was the vocal specialist at the National Endowment for the Arts/Columbia University Institute of Classical Music.
+She currently teaches voice at The Manhattan School of Music.

 “The group sang with ravishing smoothness and warmth and with complete flexibility in dynamics and coloration.”